Stigmata (film): Production

+Development

-An international co-production film between The United States and Mexico, development was first announced in January 1998, when Frank Mancuso Jr. announced his intention to produce a supernatural thriller helmed by Rupert Wainwright.
-Wainwright first came across Tom Lazarus' script for Stigmata back in 1992 and spent the next five years trying to get the film set up.
+Development of Stigmata was first announced in January 1998, when Frank Mancuso Jr. announced his intention to produce a supernatural thriller helmed by Rupert Wainwright.
+Wainwright first came across Tom Lazarus' script for Stigmata in 1992 and spent the next five years trying to get the film greenlit.
 Mancuso immediately greenlit the film upon meeting with Wainwright and being shown the screenplay, with Rick Ramage hired to work out script issues over the next nine months.

+Filming

+An apartment building in Los Angeles, California, was used as the residence of Patricia Arquette's character.
+Meanwhile, the interior scenes of the Vatican were filmed at Palacio de Bellas Artes (the Palace of Fine Arts) in Mexico City.
+The interior locations of the Pittsburgh archdiocese where Frankie was exorcised were also filmed in the same Palacio de Bellas Artes building.
+The fictional Brazilian town of Belo Quinto was filmed in Tijuana, Baja California, using a rural area of the city and a nearby church as the local church of the fictional Belo Quinto.